siduw/mpac-wordle-demo/README.md

   - Scalability and Maintainability:

     - As new features (e.g., Hard Mode, on-screen keyboard) are added, the complexity of state management is expected to increase. useReducer() offers a scalable solution that can accommodate this complexity more gracefully than multiple useState() hooks

+## why useMemo() and useCallback() are not that helpful for a project of this scope and nature

+- Simple Computed Values
+- Shallow Component Tree
+- Premature Optimization